 Comparative disadvantage makes production less efficient than in other countries.
 As a result, domestic products are more expensive because they cost more.
 So, we have to import from other countries to get cheaper ones.
 This option makes more sense than using resources to produce uncompetitive goods.

-Long story short, we tend to increase imports when foreign goods are cheaper abroad.
-But, conversely, when domestic goods cost less than in international markets, we turn to them.
+Long story short, one of the key factors affecting imports is price.
+We tend to increase imports when foreign goods are cheaper abroad.
+Conversely, when domestic goods cost less than in international markets, we prioritize domestic products.

 Domestic demand